Last Updated on May 25, 2026 by Emma Fajcz | Published: January 20, 2022

 Sharing the joys of solo travel: a contradiction?
 Not here; not in Italy.
 Eating alone in Florence doesn’t have to be lonely at all!
+But if you feel lost when it comes to eating alone, don’t worry.
+Here’s our local tips about dining solo in Florence.

 Traveling around Italy is not an easy task for your stomach.
-There’s lots of food everywhere, and everything is so delicious
+There’s lots of food everywhere, and everything is so delicious.

 Food Culture in Italy